slatedocs/slate/source/includes/v4/_events.md

 ### Seatings

-Events can contain additional data for seatings.
+Events can contain additional data for seating plans.
-If the seatings array contains data, specific seats must be referenced on book (see prices).
+If the `seatings` array contains data, specific seats must be referenced in the order item when ordering (see prices).

-A visual seating plan is provided in the seatings data as well as all information needed (categories, rows, types, seats, blockings and reservations) for providing own visual representation.
+A visual seating plan is provided in the seatings data as well as all the information needed (categories, rows, types, seats, blocked seats and reservations) for providing your own visual representation, or seat selection widget.
 The visual seating plan is a standardized SVG graphic for display and manipulation via Javascript.

 ### Prices